SanthoshRubanF/test/README.md

 # Document Processing API

-A FastAPI-based document processing system that automatically uploads documents to Google Cloud Storage and processes them through dual-flow architecture using Gemini AI and ChromaDB.
+A **refactored and simplified** FastAPI-based document processing system that automatically uploads documents to Google Cloud Storage and processes them through dual-flow architecture using Gemini AI and ChromaDB.

+> **Version 2.0** - Refactored from complex monitoring system to focus on core upload → process → search workflow

 ## 🚀 Features